kokorin/lombok-presence-checker/README.md

 ### REST & Partial Updates

-After incoming request body get parsed in a typed object in a REST controller one can't distinguish absent property from property with null value.
+After incoming request body get parsed in a typed object in a REST controller one can't distinguish absent property from a property with null value.

 Several strategies can be applied to partial update:
 1. Treat any DTO property with null value as absent property and *do not* set corresponding entity property to null